Midland, Texas Living Expenses Guide

 How Much Does it Cost to Live in Midland?

 Midland's population is close to 140,000 people, and it is the largest city for over 100 miles.
 The cost of living in Midland has increased 1.2% per year on average and is higher than in the surrounding area and comparably sized cities in Texas.
-The high cost of homes in Midland is due to a competitive market, but there has also been a rise in utilities, transportation, and food costs.
+The high cost of homes for sale in Midland is due to a competitive market, but there has also been a rise in utilities, transportation, and food costs.
 It's unclear whether the cost of living will go back down soon as high-paying jobs are continually funneled to Midland's economy, and demand for housing remains high.

 Though the cost of living is high, Midland has a lot to offer in its giving community, its rich history, and its wide-open natural surroundings for those considering a move.